guyroutledge/atozcss/_posts/2014-08-01-the-css-quotes-property.md

 Single and double quotes appear frequently when writing code.

-However, any quoted text like the `q` element or when using apostropes we should use smart quotes.
+However, when displaying any quoted text like the `q` element or when using apostropes we should use smart quotes.

 These are often added by the browser, but we can control their appearance and the choice of character from CSS.